 Grand Hotel Europa

 Originally built in 1889, as the "Archduke Stephan", this hotel was remodeled in the art nouveau style 1903–1905.
-The interior of the hotel has been used in many films, including "Mission Impossible" with Tom Cruise.
+The interior of the hotel has been used in many films, including "Mission Impossible" with Tom Cruise and "Titanic".
 Although the outside still retains some of its original charm, clearly the inside is in need of updating, as the hotel was closed and fenced off when we were there and sadly shows no signs of re-opening soon.

 2. Museum of Communism